-In addition, central government has also signalled reform to three waters service delivery.
-This may result in the creation of a larger entity with responsibility for delivering water services across multiple local authority jurisdications.
+In addition, central government has also committed to reform of three waters service delivery.
+This is likely result in the creation of a larger entity with responsibility for delivering water services across multiple local authority jurisdications.
 It is not yet clear what impact this will have on the coordination of infrastructure and growth.